 This is critical for marketing managers to have in order to make informed decisions.
 Because they can easily identify which products are performing well and which ones do not meet their expectations.
 For the latter, there are actions they can implement in order to improve the results.
 For example, if they feel that customers do not understand a specific product, a solution could be to launch to showcase the various cooking methods.
 With this, marketing managers will bring clients closer to the product and it could turn into an increase in sales.

-If you would like to take control of your in-store analytics and start making smart decisions on product promotions and general store management, it might be a good idea to get in touch and let us show you what our solutions can do for you.
+In this article, you learned how to calculate the conversion funnel for grocery retailers.
+If you are ready to take control of your in-store analytics and start making smart decisions on product promotions and general store management, it might be a good idea to get in touch and let us show you what our solutions can do for you.